toshi0383/cmdshelf/README.md

 ```

 ## run
 Now you can pass your `random` command to `run` sub-command.
-You'd be better to quote the whole command to pass arguments or options.
+Quote the whole command to pass arguments or options.
 ```
 $ cmdshelf run random
 $ cmdshelf run "random arg1 arg2 --option" # need quote